alvachien/achihui/docs/ui_development_ut.md

 ```

 Add it into the providers section:

 ```typescript
     { provide: LearnStorageService, useValue: lrnStroageService },
 ```

 ### LangaugeService

 ```typescript
     const langService: any = jasmine.createSpyObj('LanguageService', ['fetchAllLanguages']);
     const fetchAllLanguagesSpy: any = langService.fetchAllLanguages.and.return();
     langService.Languages = [];
 ```

 Add the provider:

 ```typescript
     { provide: LanguageService, useValue: langService },
 ```

 ### Material Controls

 In general, to learn how to operate Material Control, refer to [Official Github Repo](https://github.com/angular/material2/blob/master/src/lib/)

 #### Tab Group

 There are two ways to switch the tab:

 ```typescript
     let tabComponent: MatTabGroup = fixture.debugElement
         .query(By.css('mat-tab-group')).componentInstance;
     tabComponent.selectedIndex = 2;
 ```

 Or,

 ```typescript
       let tabLabel = fixture.debugElement.queryAll(By.css('.mat-tab-label'))[1];
       tabLabel.nativeElement.click();
 ```

 ## FMI (Frequently Met Issues)

-### Error: Can't bind to 'ngModel' since it isn't a known property of 'mat-select'.
+### Error: Can't bind to 'ngModel' since it isn't a known property of 'mat-select'

 It's due to the FormsModule is missing, and it's recommend to add FormsModule and ReactiveFormModule both;

 ```typescript
 import { FormsModule, ReactiveFormsModule } from '@angular/forms';
 ```

 And import them both:

 ```typescript
     imports: [
         FormsModule,